Ivy Day and Admissions Trends 2026

 How do I know how to choose the right college?

-Last year I sat with one of my son’s best friends as he weighed an offer from an Ivy League school after he was admitted from the waitlist against the school he had already committed to.
+I recently sat with one of my son’s best friends as he weighed an offer from an Ivy League school after he was admitted from the waitlist against the school he had already committed to.
 He had talked with multiple trusted friends and advisors by the time he came over to my office, and his head was swimming with advice.
 I asked him to do one thing: make a list of the “pros” of each school rather than weighing the typical “pros” and “cons.”
 He did that exercise and came back confident in his decision.
 I also love Mark Stucker’s advice in the Your College Bound Kid podcast: Six Questions to Ask to Help you Compare the Colleges that Admitted you.

 It is a courtesy to the school and to other students, as it allows the school to release your spot to others.